Oscar Colás

-Oscar Luis Colás Leon (born September 17, 1998) is a Cuban professional baseball outfielder who is a free agent.
+Oscar Luis Colás Leon (born September 17, 1998) is a Cuban professional baseball outfielder for the Saraperos de Saltillo of the Mexican League.
 He has previously played in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks, and in Major League Baseball (MLB) for the Chicago White Sox.

 Career

 Colás was born in Cuba.
 He attended Escuela Número 95 Nguyen in Van Troy, Cuba.

 Cuban National Series

 In 2016–2017 season, Colás played in the Santiago de Cuba of the Cuban National Series.

 On May 10, 2017, the Government of Cuba signed a contract to dispatch Colás and Liván Moinelo to the Fukuoka SoftBank Hawks as a developmental player.
 From mid-2017 season to mid-2019 season, he played in informal games against Shikoku Island League Plus's teams and amateur baseball teams, and played in the Western League of NPB's minor leagues.

 Fukuoka SoftBank Hawks

 On June 24, 2019, Colás signed a 15 million yen contract (~US$140,000) with the Fukuoka SoftBank Hawks as a registered player under control.
 On August 18, he debuted against the Saitama Seibu Lions, and recorded a home run at the first Plate appearance in the Pacific League.
 In the 2019 season, he played 7 games in the Pacific League.

 On January 3, 2020, Francys Romero of MLB.com reported that Colás had defected from Cuba and was looking to sign on with a Major League team.
 On December 23, 2020, Colás was officially granted his release and declared a free agent by Major League Baseball.
 He was made eligible to sign with a club starting in January 2021.